harness/developer-hub/docs/internal-developer-portal/catalog/catalog-scripts.md

 :::info

-Bitbucket `username` isn't same as your email address, rather follow this [docs](https://community.atlassian.com/t5/Bitbucket-questions/HOW-TO-FIND-MY-BIT-BUCKET-USERNAME/qaq-p/1081960), to find your username.
+Bitbucket `username` isn't same as your email address, rather follow these [docs](https://community.atlassian.com/t5/Bitbucket-questions/HOW-TO-FIND-MY-BIT-BUCKET-USERNAME/qaq-p/1081960), to find your username.

 :::